These easy crockpot french dips feature caramelized onions and a hearty au jus dipping sauce made with your favorite beer!

-- salt and pepper to taste
+- kosher salt, to taste

 - 1/2 large yellow onion, sliced

-- 2 cloves garlic, smashed
+- 2 cloves garlic, lightly smashed and peeled

 Keywords: crockpot, roast beef